Mohitsaini3487/ipl-fantasy/README.md

 - Users create a fantasy team before matches
 - Points are awarded based on real match performance
 - Strategic selection (captain, budget, players) determines ranking
 - Continuous updates keep gameplay competitive
+- Created a file MOM.json for Man of The Match Player of each match.

 ---